+7. Do o you engage in partnerships or collaborations with other programs or agencies in you

+sei rvice area?

+$\boxtimes$ Yes

+No

-- 7. Do you engage in partnerships or collaborations with other programs or agencies in your service area? -  Yes - D No - 8.
-If yes, please identify key partners and collaborators, what activities you collaborate on, and when this partnership or collaboration began (year).
+8. If yes, please identify key partners and collaborators, what activities you collaborate on, and when this partnership or collaboration began (year).
 Attach additional sheets as necessary to list all partnerships and collaborations.

-Collaboration Partner Activity or Focus of Collaboration Approx. Vear Began 1 Collaboration Partner Barren River Mental Health and Aging Coalition Activity or Focus of CollaborationThe Barren River Mental Health and Aging Coalition reviews and analyzes issues related to access and the actual provision of mental health services to older persons within our communities.
-The Coalition works to eliminate any barriers to access mental health treatment.
-The Barren River Mental Health and Aging Coalition members hold a conference annually to raise awareness of mental health and aging issues.
-This coalition also partners with BRADD and the Barren River Elder Abuse Prevention Council to hold additional events.
-Further expansion of the Council includes Year Began 2000 2 Barren River Elder Abuse Prevention Council trainings related to mental health and aging topics.The Barren River Elder Abuse Prevention Council is comprised of local agencies throughout the district.
-The purpose of the council is to provide local communities with an entity to systematically address elder abuse and related issues.
-The council developed a 2003
+Approx.

+Collaboration Partner Activity or Focus of Collaboration Year Began

+Barren River Mental The Barren River Mental Health and Aging 2000

+Health and Aging Coalition reviews and analyzes issues related to

+Coalition access and the actual provision of mental

+health services to older persons within our

+communities.
+The Coalition works to eliminate

+any barriers to access mental health treatment.

+The Barren River Mental Health and Aging

+1 Coalition members hold a conference annually

+1 to raise awareness of mental health and aging

+issues.
+This coalition also partners with

+BRADD and the Barren River Elder Abuse

+Prevention Council to hold additional events.

+Further expansion of the Council includes

+support and attendance at other various

+trainings related to mental health and aging

+D D' ELL AL topics.
+2002

+Barren River Elder Abuse Prevention Council The Barren River Elder Abuse Prevention 2003

+Prevention Council Council is comprised of local agencies throughout the district.
+The purpose of the

+council is to provide local communities with an

+entity to systematically address elder abuse

+and related issues.
+The council developed a

+website that assists us with our goal of raising

+awareness and increasing prevention of elder

+2 abuse.
+The council has developed brochures

+on elder abuse awareness through funding

+from the State Elder Abuse Council and

+continues to distribute those to various

+agencies and individuals throughout the year.

+The Elder Abuse Prevention Council will

+continue to center its activities on the

+prevention of elder abuse and neglect and